About this site

 - Can I see annual reports on who did and did not buy and sell green products?

-Ecolabels, laws, and specifications for SF Approved Products
+Ecolabels, Laws and Specifications for SF Approved Products

 About this site

-The List also includes products that meet San Francisco's innovative policies.
+Products and services on this website meet San Francisco's innovative policies.
 For example:

-Green purchasing for SF City staff
+Green Purchasing for City Staff

 - Inventoried and assessed hazardous chemical products purchased by City departments